-Coursework in Biochemistry, Biostatistics, and Genetics, Cellular/Molecular Biology is also encouraged.
-Competence in spoken and written English will be necessary.
-A facility in conversational Spanish will be an advantage for students intending to remain in the Southwest.
+Additional coursework in Biochemistry, Statistics and/or Calculus, Genetics and Cellular/Molecular Biology is encouraged.
+Competence in spoken and written English is necessary.
+A facility in conversational Spanish will be an advantage for students intending to remain in the Southwest. ( and refer to the notes for the table directly above)